 Certain companies which have an officer and/or director or former officer and/or director in common and render services or are charged for certain services as follows:

-Nature of transactions Anglo-Celtic Exploration Ltd. Interest and consulting Strongbow Exploration Inc. Exploration and administration New Dimension Resources Ltd. Rent recovery Northair Silver Corp. (formerly International Northair Mines Ltd.) Accounting and corporate services
+Nature of transactions Anglo-Celtic Exploration Ltd. Interest and consulting Strongbow Exploration Inc. Exploration and administration New Dimension Resources Ltd. Rent recovery Northair Silver Corp.
+Accounting and corporate services